Buffum & Co. Pittsburgh

 Hearing fabulous stories about the discovery of gold in California presented Joseph with great excitement and encouragement to make a major life-change decision.
 He dreamed and contemplated for a few months while he read books on the west, consulted with friends and family, and planned a trip, eventually putting his eastern life on hold and setting off for the goldfields on February 28, 1849.
 The California Gold Rush began about a year earlier on January 24, 1848, when gold was found by James W. Marshall at Sutter’s Mill in Coloma, California.
 The news of gold brought approximately 300,000 people to California from the rest of the United States and abroad and propelled California to statehood on September 8, 1850, as our 31st state.

 While he was gone, J. C. Buffum would maintain his bottling and manufacturing operations in Pittsburgh which were located at No. 90 First Street, No. 18 Market Street, and 100 Liberty Street.
+It is assumed that he had a number of business partnerships with family members and others.
 In 1850, he was advertising Buffum & Co. as a “Bottler and Manufacturer of Porter, Ale, Cider, Sarsaparilla, Mineral Waters, and Pop.”
 At that time, orders had increased significantly for his products, and Buffum & Co. was shipping to all parts of the United States.
 Looking at the 1850 Fahnestock’s Pittsburgh Directory we see that his mother had a dress shop not far away.
 Just about a block away, John Ogden was selling mineral water too.

 See our museum example of a Buffums Pop Pittsburgh.